margaretgyou/FullHouse/README.md

 Navigate to project directory: 307fullhouse

-Run `ng serve` for to deploy to localhost
+Run `ng serve` to deploy to localhost

 Navigate to `http://localhost:4200/`.